jicninja/LastBreath/docs/gdd/last-breath-poc-gdd.md

 #### 4. Airlock

 The player activates the airlock.
-The camera tightens, sound muffles, and breathing comes to the front. **This is where the only PoC checkpoint is saved.**
+The camera tightens, sound muffles, and breathing comes to the front. **This is where the only PoC save-point is captured.**

 Presence event:
 - The radio plays the player's breathing with half a second of delay.